 The circle shape is fun to teach.
 While I enjoy creating and working through worksheets with my kids, an object lesson can be more fun.
 Some children learn better through activity than through desk work and circles lend themselves nicely to this kind of activity.

-Be sure to use the link at the bottom of this page to find ideas on games and activities you can do to reinforce the circle concept.
+Kids love playing with Nerf balls, bouncing balls, and pretty much anything else that can be easily kicked or thrown, so be sure to use the link at the bottom of this page to find ideas on games and activities you can do to reinforce the circle concept.

-There are worksheets to be done, and while they aren't necessarily games, they can still be fun.
+Learning can't be all fun AND games.
+There are worksheets to be done, and while they aren't necessarily games, they can still be fun activities for your early learner.
 Use the shapes worksheets below to introduce your child to the circle.

 I've put together a list of educational resources that include links to more free work sheets, workbooks, home school curriculums, teacher resources, and learning toys.